 Slow Food North Shore was proud to join Long Island Community Agriculture Network (LI-CAN), a project of Starflower Experiences, and more than 15 other local organizations, in making the southwest corner of Lowndes and New York Avenues in Huntington Station into a community garden.
 This organic garden features 87 raised wooden beds that are free to the public.
 Twenty-four plots are expressly for children and six are specially constructed to allow easy gardening access for those in wheelchairs.
 In addition to growing real food and learning about sustainable agriculture, gardeners of all ages and backgrounds have found that the Gateway Park garden offers opportunities to socialize with each other, have fun and bond into a real community.

 Getting together and sharing good food and ideas is at the heart of what Slow Food is all about.
 It’s the reason why our chapters are also known as “convivia,” a term coined by the Slow Food movement to describe groups who come together to enjoy good food and conversation while supporting local, small-scale producers.
 Our potluck dinners give Slow-Foodies the opportunity to gather in celebration of the local food community and its delicious bounty.

-Slow Food Huntington members support and participate in a growing network of sustainable food-related activities, including: the LI Small Farm Summit, Suffolk County Food Policy Council, Slow Food’s Terra Madre Conference in Turin, Italy, Gardens in Africa, Sustainable Long Island’s Food Equity Advisory Board, Friends of Marion Carll Farm and NOFA-NY, just to name a few.
+Slow Food North Shore members support and participate in a growing network of sustainable food-related activities, including: the LI Small Farm Summit, Suffolk County Food Policy Council, Slow Food’s Terra Madre Conference in Turin, Italy, Gardens in Africa, Sustainable Long Island’s Food Equity Advisory Board, Friends of Marion Carll Farm and NOFA-NY, just to name a few.